 What is product sampling good for?

 Imagine having the best product idea in the world that could rival the most prominent business names in the market today.
-It even comes with an awesome strategic business plan with meticulous consideration to demographics, competitors, and research.
+It even comes with an awesome strategic business plan with meticulous consideration of demographics, competitors, and research.

 In between the amazing product and the strategic business plan, what went wrong?

 What this amazing business venture lacked is brand awareness.
-It is a dog eat dog world out there, and if people do not know anything about you, no matter how fool-proof the business plan is, it will not succeed.
+It is a dog-eat-dog world out there, and if people do not know anything about you, no matter how fool-proof the business plan is, it will not succeed.